Trichocereus santaensis / Echinopsis santaensis descriptions

 Origin/Habitat: Rio Santa, Puente, Huayacana, Bedoya.

 Trichocereus santaensis is very similar to Trichocereus cuzcoensis and is constantly confused with it.
 However, it does NOT have rounded, knobby spine bases.
 Besides, the spination is less strong and grows always columnar instead of creeping.
-Today, the species would probably not be considered to be correct.
+Today, the species would probably not be considered to be correct and extensive DNA testing is necessary to look into the limits of this species and where other species begin.

 Please note that T. santaensis is very variable due to the high number of regional forms.
 Some of which have red spines, some with yellow spines and some where the spines are completely absent.